My Golden Visa immigration services logo

 4. Freedom of movement.
 With the Golden Visa, freedom of movement is typically limited to the issuing region.
 For example, a Golden Visa in a European country allows travel within the Schengen Area but not to other visa-free destinations worldwide.

 5. Family inclusion.
-Both Golden Visa and Golden Passport programs generally allow investors to include family members, such as spouses and children, but there are key differences.
+Both residence-by-investment and citizenship-by-investment programmes generally allow investors to include family members, such as spouses and children, but there are key differences.

 Family members of Golden Visa holders receive residence permits that are tied to the main applicant’s status and must meet renewal requirements.
 Citizenship by investment is granted to family members, providing them with the same rights as the main applicant, and it is usually permanent and sometimes can be inherited by future generations.